diacode/diacode-website/source/blog/2016-03-04-trello-clone-with-phoenix-and-react-pt-12.html.markdown

 Deploying a **Phoenix** application on **Heroku** is pretty easy and straightforward.
 It might not be the best solution around, but for a demo application like this it works really well.
-I hope you have enjoyed building and deploying this application as much as I've done.
+I hope you have enjoyed building and deploying this application as much as I have.
 While writing the whole series I've made a lot of changes to the final codebase, correcting some stuff and adding a lot more features.
 If you want to check them don't forget to visit de demo or fork the repository: